 Arcadian Park to the Daugava

 A page as detailed on a hidden urban stream needs plenty of space.
-In Part Two, I will document the section of Marupite flowing between Maras Dikis Pond and the Daugava River.
+In Part Two, I document the section of Marupite flowing between Maras Dikis Pond and the Daugava River.
 This includes Arcadian Park, Victory Park, the site of the Red Tower, Latvia National Library, and Agenskalns Bay.

 Can’t get enough of my coverage of international urban streams?
 Check out the site Hidden Hydrology for more examples in cities worldwide.